corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/cordapps/ledger-dsl.md

 ## Build a transaction using the `TransactionDSL`

-There are two different functions that provide access to a `TransactionDSL` instance, one for Kotlin users and another for java users:
+There are two different functions that provide access to a `TransactionDSL` instance, one for Kotlin users and another for Java users:

 - `net.corda.testing.ledger.dsl.transactions.TransactionDSL.Companion.transaction` for convenient Kotlin usage.
 - `net.corda.testing.ledger.dsl.transactions.transaction` for convenient Java usage (accessed via `TransactionJavaDSL.transaction`).

 Calling one of these functions instantiates a `TransactionDSL` that you can access within the function/lambda block of the `transaction` function.
 Inside this block, you have access to `TransactionDSL`'s methods, which allow you to construct your transaction.

-Below is an example of a building a transaction using the DSL:
+Below is an example of building a transaction using the DSL:

 **Kotlin:**